-1 B. Wootton, Freedom Under Planning, and H. Finer, The Road to Reaction.
+B. Wootton, Freedom Under Planning and H. Finer, The Road to Reaction.

-2 For more information on Volker, see Herbert Cornuelle's biography, Mr Anonymous, Caxton Printers, Caldwell, Idaho, 1951.
+For more information on Volker, see Herbert Cornuelle's biography, Mr Anonymous, Caxton Printers, Caldwell, Idaho, 1951.

-On reading The Road to Serfdom, Luhnow became a thorough-going classical liberal and, as head of the William Volker Fund, was able to contribute financially to the cause of liberalism.
 In 1945, he met Hayek and was instrumental in bringing him to the University of Chicago soon thereafter.
 To Luhnow, as well as Read, Harper and Fisher, the key question was: What should we do?
 What strategy should we adopt to change the course of society?

-Hayek's answer can be found in a number of his articles of the time, in particular: 'Historians and the Future of Europe' (1944); 'Opening Address to a Conference at Mont Pélerin' (1947); The Intellectuals and Socialism (1949); 'The Transmission of the Ideals of Economic Freedom' (1951); 'The Dilemma of Specialisation' (1956).
-All are reprinted in his Studies in Philosophy, Politics and Economics.3
+Hayek's answer can be found in a number of his articles of the time, in particular: 'Historians and the Future of Europe' (1944); 'Opening Address to a Conference at Mont Pélerin' (1947); 'The Intellectuals and Socialism' (1949); 'The Transmission of the Ideals of Economic Freedom' (1951); 'The Dilemma of Specialisation' (1956).
+All are reprinted in his Studies in Philosophy, Politics and Economics.